konopski/etc-kata/README.md

 Through this exercise we're looking for the following;

-* Scala with clean code and an adherence to functional paradigms
+* Clean and idiomatic code with an adherence to the correct functional paradigms
 * Test Driven Development.
 This doesn't have to be dogmatic but we do want you to bake in quality
 * The same excellent development practices you use in your day job
-* Great communication (Dave is a junior Scala engineer pairing with you)
+* Great communication.
+You will be interacting with individuals of diverse skill levels
 * Feel free to use the Internet (Google, Travis or libraries / frameworks etc...)
 Whatever makes your life easier!